 BNP Paribas Fortis applies observation periods to assess the possible return to a better stage.
-Thus, a probation period of three months is observed for the transition from stage 3 to stage 2.
-This period is extended to 12 months in the event of restructuring due to financial difficulties.
+Accordingly, a 3-month probation period is observed for the transition from Stage 3 to Stage 2 which is extended to 12 months in the event of restructuring due to financial difficulties.

-For the transition from stage 2 to stage 1, a probation period of two years is observed for loans that have been restructured due to financial difficulties.
+For the transition from Stage 2 to Stage 1, a probation period of two years is observed for loans that have been restructured due to financial difficulties.